Skip to main content Accessibility Statement

 4. Generate an evidence and practice base to inform and improve CBHE students’ learning experiences for QAA members and the wider sector.

-This project will explore several areas of focus related to the core theme of supporting flexible pathways and effective transitions in CBHE.
-Areas already identified by FEC partners include:
+This project explored several areas of focus related to the core theme of supporting flexible pathways and effective transitions in CBHE.
+Areas identified by FEC partners included:

 • building students’ confidence in transitioning to HE study